linkedobjects/linkedobjects/LINKED_JSON.md

 **Conformance:**

-* Processors for Linked JSON MUST recognize and interpret the `@id` key.
+* Processors for Linked-JSON MUST recognize and interpret the `@id` key.
-* When serializing data to Linked JSON, processors SHOULD use the `@id` key to represent URIs.
+* When serializing data to Linked-JSON, processors SHOULD use the `@id` key to represent URIs.

 **Relationship to JSON-LD:**

-* Linked JSON is a minimal extension of JSON, similar to JSON-LD in its core functionality (data linking).
+* Linked-JSON is a minimal extension of JSON, similar to JSON-LD in its core functionality (data linking).
-* However, Linked JSON focuses solely on the `@id` key for linking, omitting additional JSON-LD features like context definitions and typing.
+* However, Linked-JSON focuses solely on the `@id` key for linking, omitting additional JSON-LD features like context definitions and typing.

 **Benefits:**